 Key Takeaways

-What Makes a Great Soap Dispensing Dish Brush?
+What to Look for in a Soap Dispensing Dish Brush

 We’ve all been there: you grab your soap dispensing dish brush, only to find a sticky puddle of soap has leaked all over the counter.
 Or you try to scrub a stubborn pot, and the bristles give up immediately.
 The difference between a helpful kitchen tool and another piece of clutter comes down to a few key design features that truly make a difference.
 Before you pick one, it helps to know what separates the best from the rest.